matteopasqual02/KAN-naml/README.md

+# KAN
+NAML project at polimi in 2024

+GRADE ?/30

 Multi-layer perceptrons (MLPs), also known as fully-connected feedforward neural networks, are foundational building blocks of today’s deep learning models.
 The importance of MLPs can never be overstated, since they are the default models in machine learning for approximating non-linear functions, due to their expressive power guaranteed by the universal approximation theorem.

 However, are MLPs the best non-linear regressors we can build?
 Despite the prevalent use of MLPs, they have significant drawbacks.
 In transformers, for example, MLPs consume almost all non-embedding parameters and are typically less interpretable (relative to attention layers) without post-analysis tools.